 General

 The EHT-SIG field provides the necessary signaling in addition to U-SIG for the STAs to interpret the EHT PPDU.
-For OFDMA, EHT-SIG contains signaling allowing the STAs to understand the corresponding resources to be used in the EHT modulated fields of the PPDU.
+In EHT-MU PPDU, EHT-SIG contains U-SIG overflow bits that are common to all EHT-SIG content channels and all users.
+EHT-SIG further contains resource allocation information to allow the STAs to look up the corresponding resources to be used in the EHT modulated fields of the PPDU.
 The integer fields of the EHT-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

-Dynamic split is defined as the split of User fields across EHT-SIG content channels according to TBD.
+For OFDMA transmission (in U-SIG, the UL/DL field is set to 0, and the PPDU Type and EHT-SIG Compression Mode field is set to 0), dynamic split is defined as the split of User fields across EHT-SIG content channels according to the Common field in each EHT-SIG content channel.

-EHT-SIG content channels
+For non-OFDMA transmission to multiple users (in U-SIG, the UL/DL field is set to 0, and the PPDU Type and EHT-SIG Compression Mode field is set to 2), equitable split is defined as the split of User fields across EHT-SIG content channels.

+For non-OFDMA transmission to a single user (in U-SIG, the UL/DL field is set either to 0 or 1, and the PPDU Type and EHT-SIG Compression Mode field is set to 1), the only User field is repeated across EHT-SIG content channels

+For non-OFDMA transmission to a single user (in U-SIG, the UL/DL field is set either to 0 or 1, and the PPDU Type and EHT-SIG Compression Mode field is set to 1), the only User field is repeated across EHT-SIG content channels.EHT-SIG content channels

 The EHT-SIG field of a 20 MHz EHT MU PPDU contains one EHT-SIG content channel.
 The EHT-SIG field of an EHT MU PPDU that is 40 MHz or wider contains two EHT-SIG content channels.
-The EHT-SIG content channels per 80 MHz are allowed to carry the different information when EHT MU PPDU is wider than 80 MHz.
+The EHT-SIG content channels per 80 MHz are allowed to carry different information when EHT MU PPDU is wider than 80 MHz and for OFDMA transmission and for non-OFDMA transmission to multiple users.
+The EHT-SIG field of an EHT MU-PPDU sent to a single user and the EHT-SIG field of an EHT sounding NDP contain one EHT-SIG content channel and it is duplicated per 20MHz when the EHT PPDU is equal to or wider than 40MHz.

+A STA only needs to process up to one 80 MHz segment of the pre-EHT preamble (up-to and including EHT-SIG) to get all the assignment information for itself.
+No 80 MHz segment change is needed while processing L-SIG, U-SIG and EHT-SIG.